every-breaking-wave/vasp_tools/README.md

-# VASP Auxiliary Tool
+# VASP Tool

-This project is a VASP auxiliary tool that can calculate conductivity, dielectric constant, thermal expansion coefficient, and more.
+This project is a VASP tool that can calculate conductivity, dielectric constant, thermal expansion coefficient, and more.

 ## Usage